Two CSCS-based iteration methods for solving absolute value equations: Two CSCS-based iteration methods for AVEs

-\textbf{Remark 1.} An attractive feature of the nonlinear CSCS-like iterative method is that it avoids the use of the differentiable in actual iterative scheme, although we employe it in the convergence analysis.
-Thus, the smoothing approximate function $\varphi({\bm x})$ in (\ref{Ku9y}) is not necessary in actual implementation.
+which follows the desired result by using Theorem \ref{lemma3}. \end{proof} \textbf{Remark}.
+An attractive feature of the nonlinear CSCS-like iteration method is that it avoids the use of the differentiable in actual iterative scheme.
+Although we present our convergence analysis of the nonlinear CSCS-like iteration method under real matrices and vectors, the condition is not necessary in the actual implementation corresponding to numerical experiments of the next section.

-At the end of this subsection, we remark that the main steps in nonlinear CSCS-like iteration method can be alternatively reformulated into residual-updating form similar to those in the Picard-CSCS iterative method as follows. \textbf{Algorithm 5 (The nonlinear CSCS-like iteration method} (residual-updating variant)\\ {\it Let $A = C + S \in \mathbb{C}^{n\times n}$ be a non-Hermitian Toeplitz matrix; $C$ and $S$ are the circulant and skew-circulant parts of $A$ given in (\ref{Ku4x}) and (\ref{Ku4y}) and they are both positive definite.
-Given an initial guess ${\bm x}^{(0)}\in\mathbb{C}^n$ and compute ${\bm x}^{(k+1)}$ for $k = 0, 1, 2,\ldots$, using the following iteration scheme until $\{{\bm x}^{(k)}\}$ satisfies the following stopping criterion: